elanor/hello-world-dapp/README.md

 <!-- write down any friction or improvements you think may be made to the developer experience in a separate note. -->

-- "Hello world" dapp is a basic smart contract dApp, it can be extended to include interactive features or to serve as a template for complex applications that require state management and user interaction through transactions.
+- "Hello world" dApp is a basic smart contract dApp, it can be extended to include interactive features or to serve as a template for complex applications that require state management and user interaction through transactions.

-- In order to implement integrations to Concordium Wallet for Web or Mobile use NPM library [`@concordium/react-components`](https://www.npmjs.com/package/@concordium/react-components).
+- In order to implement integrations to Concordium Wallet for Web or Mobile, use NPM library [`@concordium/react-components`](https://www.npmjs.com/package/@concordium/react-components).

 - A potential use case for "Hello world" dApp is retrieving 'Hello World' text field from the blockchain and/or sending it to another address after user authentication.

-- Functionality for upgrading smart contract in the "Hello world" dapp could be added.
+- Functionality for upgrading smart contract in the "Hello world" dApp could be added.
 It is a good practice to design smart contracts allowing future upgrades.
 This approach saves time and helps to maintain the continuity and integrity of the smart contract over its lifecycle.